-Note 1 - Summary of significant accounting policies
+Note 1-Summary of significant accounting policies

-Reporting entity - The Orange County, Florida Clerk of the Circuit and County Courts (the "Clerk") is a separately elected county official established pursuant to the Constitution of the State of Florida.
+Reporting Entity - The Orange County, Florida Clerk of the Circuit and County Courts (the "Clerk") is a separately elected county official established pursuant to the Constitution of the State of Florida.
 The Clerk's financial statements do not purport to reflect the financial position or the results of operations of Orange County, Florida (the "County") taken as a whole.
 The financial statements of the Clerk have been prepared in accordance with the accounting principles and reporting guidelines established by the Governmental Accounting Standards Board ("GASB").

 Entity status for financial reporting purposes is governed by GASB Statement No. 14, as amended.
-Although the Clerk's office is operationally autonomous and legally separate from the Board, it does not hold sufficient corporate powers of its own to be considered a separate entity for financial reporting purposes.
+Although the Clerk's office is operationally autonomous and legally separate from the Orange County Board of County Commissioners (the "Board"), it does not hold sufficient corporate powers of its own to be considered a separate entity for financial reporting purposes.
 Therefore, under GASB guidelines, the Clerk is reported as a part of the primary government of the County.

-Description of funds - The accounting records are organized for reporting purposes on the basis of governmental funds and fiduciary funds.
+Description of Funds - The accounting records are organized for reporting purposes on the basis of governmental funds and fiduciary funds.